Last updated Oct 30, 2024

 Build a Jira issue analyst Rovo Agent

-This tutorial guides you in building a Forge Rovo Agent called Jira Issue Analyst, which integrates with Atlassian Rovo to help identify trends, recognize patterns, and improve response times and customer satisfaction.
+This tutorial guides you in building a Forge Rovo Agent called Jira Issue Analyst, which integrates with Atlassian Rovo to help identify trends, recognize patterns in issue queues leading to improved response times and customer satisfaction.

 Sample Jira issue analyst in action using Rovo Agent